RohanKatgave/Spring-Project-Pet/README.md

 - Ensure your code follows the project's coding standards.
 - Submit a pull request with a clear description of your changes.

-## License
-This project is licensed under the [license name].
-See the LICENSE file for more details.

 ## Contact
 For questions or inquiries about the project, feel free to contact [your contact information].